PYPIT/COS_REDUX/docs/customize_calcos.rst

 - **Set your calibration files wisely:**

   thedit *rawtag*.fits[0] SPOTTAB 'N/A'   [This calibration step only works on select datasets where hotspots have been identified.
-How and by whom?
-Better get rid of this nonsense.]
+We will not use it.]

   thedit *rawtag*.fits[0] GSAGTAB 'lref$x6l1439el_gsag.fits'  [This will flag all gain sag holes as of 2013Jun20, so mainly geocoronal gain sag holes at the overused LP1.
                                                                Keeps the LP1 and LP2 traces usable that partly overlap with the dark calibration regions.
-All this is safe and tested!
+All this is safe and tested.
                                                                Download this file from https://hst-crds.stsci.edu.]

   thedit *rawtag*.fits[0] XTRACTAB 'lref$x6q17586l_1dx.fits'  [This will work for LP2 data with CALCOS v2.21.
 In newer versions STScI renamed some columns, so they might not work with CALCOS v2.21.